wygulmage/after-sundown/danger.md

 The most common actions in combat are attacking and running away.
 After all, if _someone_ isn't doing one of those things, it can hardly even be considered a combat.

 An attack is usually resolved by spending a Simple Action to make the Attack.
 The character makes a test against the threshold.
 If the requisite number of hits are achieved, the attack hits and the target must soak the amount of damage that the attack inflicts.
 If the attacking character gets more hits than necessary, the net hits are added to the damage of the attack before the target gets to soak.
 In most cases, a character's dice pool will be their Strength + Combat when making a melee attack and Agility + Combat when making a ranged attack.
-In the cases when an attack is being made with some kind of sorcery, the dicepool may well be something else entirely and is described in the Power description.
+In the cases when an attack is being made with some kind of sorcery, the dicepool may well be something else entirely and is described in the power's description.

 When a character wants to attack something it is more difficult if the target is farther away.
 The _range_ between the target and the attacking character determines the base threshold.
 However, just because a character has the _accuracy_ to strike an opponent out to a specific range does not mean that their weapon is physically capable of reaching that far, or of reaching a target at that range with any accuracy.
 Most weapons have a maximum range beyond which they cannot be expected to work, and most weapons have a range beyond which they become inaccurate (given in parentheses).
 Melee attacks of course simply have an absolute limit of their reach.
 If you want them to go any farther than your arm will take them you have to throw them.